 The third task consisted of preparing a security awareness program.
 It embodied a 6-month schedule, a presentation for a classroom-based online session, as well as an awareness poster.
 Finally, two non-security technical controls were selected and proposed to further secure the company’s digital assets.

-As the Cyber Essentials Plus framework has requirements in regards to many aspects of a company’s IT infrastructure, we managed to come up with numerous of both short and long-term interventions which we identified as appropriate and necessary based on the company’s description and its current security posture.
+As the Cyber Essentials Plus framework has requirements in regards to many aspects of a company’s IT infrastructure, we managed to come up with numerous short and long-term interventions which we identified as appropriate and necessary based on the company’s description and its current security posture.
 A lot of the suggestions were inspired by strategies and methods we have seen in the industry (during our Year in Industry), as well as rigorous research on the latest techniques against cyber threats.
-A first-class grade was achieved.

 Illustration by Freepik Storyset